 To create Core Engine global variables:

-- 1. Click Workspace on the sidebar. - 2.
-From the ribbon, click Settings, point to FOCUS Sets and Info, and click Core Engine Global Variables.
+- 1. Go to the Workspace page. - 2.
+Click Settings, point to FOCUS Sets and Info, and click Core Engine Global Variables.

 The Core Engine Global Variable pane opens, as shown in the following image.